BUILD A POWERFUL UX PORTFOLIO

 There’s a damn good chance your portfolio — no matter how visually impressive or cleverly worded it may be — is working against you.

 It’s the reason you’re not getting messages from recruiters.

 It’s the reason those job applications or messages you’ve sent to recruiters seem to have disappeared into the void.

 It’s the reason prospective clients suddenly go dark on you and stop responding to your calls and emails.

-Earlier this year, a client came to me asking if I could help them develop a recruiting plan and screen candidates for a new UX department in their company.
+Awhile back, a client came to me asking if I could help them develop a recruiting plan and screen candidates for a new UX department in their company.
 Naturally, I said yes.

 Working with external recruiters and the company’s HR department, we screened more than 250 UX- and UI-themed portfolios.

 And I was completely shocked at what I saw.

 Every single portfolio I saw was unbelievably underwhelming.

 Every single one of them did a terribly poor job of communicating the person’s skill, aptitude, talent and experience.